 Step Three: Use an Up-To-Date Foreign Housing Exclusion Calculator

 The IRS changes the income limits for the FEIE each year to keep up with inflation, so the calculation of the foreign housing exclusion will need to use the most current rates.
-The FEIE was $103,900 in 2018; in 2019, it is $105,900.
+The FEIE was $103,900 in 2018; in 2019, it is $105,900; in 2020, it will be $107,600.
 So, in order to perform the computation correctly, use the below equation; the foreign housing exclusion calculator:

 Housing expense limitation (30% of the FEIE) – Base housing cost (16% of the FEIE) = Maximum housing exclusion